Kids with learning difficulties are often labeled as having a learning disability. What if we looked at them instead as having a learning difference?

 After a good night’s sleep and some time playing outside, you bring your 3rd grader in for school.

 You pull out your Orton-Gillingham-based reading curriculum and your reading planner.
-You remember that in your last lesson, she was struggling to remember that the letter ‘y’ on the end of a short word says /eye/ so you spend a few minutes reviewing that rule by building words with letter tiles and practicing writing the words in a salt tray.
+You remember that in your last lesson, she was struggling to remember that the letter ‘y’ on the end of a short word says /eye/ (like in sky and fly) so you spend a few minutes reviewing that rule by building words with letter tiles and, because of her dysgraphia, practicing writing the words in a salt tray.

-You work on the rest of your lesson and see that she is becoming distracted and struggling.
+You work on the rest of your lesson and see that she is becoming frustrated and distracted.
 You switch gears, pull out a review game, and end the lesson before she gets overwhelmed.

 An avid animal lover, your daughter runs outside to play with her rabbit.
 While she’s outside you grab your stack of library books on animals, rabbits, and a day in the life of a veterinarian and strew them around the living room.